rwnmtwly/IEEE-Backend./PHP/Security.md

         echo "could not find the file";
     }
     #this is to make sure that the file you are openning exists inside this folder.
     #this is called white listing; selecting what you want to see as opposed to banning certain things.
 So this is more secure.
     ```
+1. You should reduce the amount of code you have to edit when fixing your web application.(video #06)
+1. Segmenting code means if you have a code in a file and the code becomes too big it is better to cut an amount of the code and put it in a different file and include the other file this makes it easier to read and trace the code and any errors that occure (makes the code more organised).(video #06)
+1. `session_start()` is required beacause we need the session in order to login a user.(video #10)
+1. The login error messege should not specify wether the email or the password is wrong, instead the message should be more vague such as: *wrong email or password*.This provides more protection against possible information stealing attempts.(video #10)
+1. It is better to not use global variabls because it puts the system at risk.(video #10)
+1. access should be limited to certain people so that when any problems occue it is easier to guess who might be responsible. (video #11)
+1. access of each user is defined based on the rank of the user.
+These ranks are created by the developer.(video #11)
+1. SQL injections can be done usually in a form or sometimes in the URL.(video #12)